-When Wales went into a firebreak lockdown last year, Staff Worker Meg wanted Swansea CU to 'start their day well' and 'look after themselves'.
+During the pandemic, Staff Worker Meg wanted Swansea CU to 'look after themselves' and so began a project called 'the Big Read'.
 She invited them to meet each morning on Zoom for three weeks to read one book of the Bible a day – 38 books in total.
-They called this ‘The Big Read’.
 40 students came the first week, and were so encouraged and helped that after the second week they asked if they could carry on.
 Meg says, ‘I handed over the leading to different students and the week before Easter they finished the whole Bible!’
 Student Billy reflected, ‘This was pivotal in my growth.’
-The Swansea CU presidents have even made plans to run it again next year and invite all the CUs across Wales to take part.

 We are convinced that Staff Workers play a crucial role as the CUs reach out with the gospel.
 Their support helps the CUs become increasingly confident, creative, prayerful, motivated and effective in mission.

 To help the CUs hit the ground running next year, would you consider giving to our spring appeal?
 By giving even a small amount, you will help put 16 experienced Staff Workers alongside the CUs next year – providing key support, wisdom and encouragement at a crucial time.
 Give here.